 What you decide to undertake doesn’t have to be in line with their field.
 Take a creative route and sign up for a painting class or even a singing class.
 The arts are always a great form of engagement activity because it requires collaboration in many ways.

 Another great idea is to have a designated person in the team to teach other members something they excel at each week or month.
-This will give everyone a chance to be the “leader” and create a more equal platform that can carry over to the workplace.
+This will give everyone a chance to be the “leader” and create an equal platform that can carry over to the workplace.

 5. Get to Know Each Other

-In a workplace, your fellow personnel may become lifelong friends, or at least people you have to see every day for years on end.
-A great way to break the ice with new hires and open the eyes of old veterans is through a show and tell-like sharing activity.
+In a workplace, your fellow personnel may become lifelong friends or at least people you have to see every day for years on end.
+A great way to break the ice with new hires and open the eyes of old veterans is through a show-and-tell-like sharing activity.
 This is one of the team building ideas that will help you to get to know each other better, which is extremely helpful for productivity.